-Lectures review the history and theory of food in western culture since prehistoric times, starting with the Hunter-Gatherer economy as typified by traditional Australian Aboriginal society.
-Topics include: current research and speculation on the origins of agriculture; the beginnings of gastronomical Interature in ancient Greece and its revival in the Renaissance; the social history of the various European cuisines; the rise of cookery as a fine art; the establishment of modern gastronomic literature by Girmod de la Reyniere and Brillat-Savarin; the development of food science and technology; and the history of the Australian diet since colonial times.
-Tutorials complement lectures with defailed study of historical documeents, and the theories of Brillat-Savarin.
+The history and theory of food in western culture since prehistoric times, starting with the hunter-gatherer economy as typified by traditional Australian Aboriginal society.
+Topics include: current research and speculation on the origins of agriculture; the beginnings of gastronomical literalure in ancient Greece and its revival in the Renaissance; the social history of the various European cuisines; the rise of cookery as a fine art; the establishment of modern gastronomic literature by Grimod de la Reyniere and Brillat-Savarin; the development of food science and technology; and the history of the Australian diet since colonial times.
+Tutorials complement lectures with detailed study of historical documents, and the theories of Brillat-Savarin.